 While we all know my stance on TikTok, the fact the advertising on the platform is quite literally new shows that innovation and growth are top of mind for the company.
+Influencers and TitkTok ‘stars’ are using the platform to amplify various brands on social media using legit TikTok promotion techniques!
 And now more than ever, an understanding on how to pivot and adapt will help Levi’s maintain an understanding of the world that has been lost by far too many brands refusing to listen.

 Ps.
 I’m totally going to buy myself a pair of Everett’s jeans and from the new Jaden direction because both are exciting, new, but still very much representative of the Levi’s identity.